fstab/diy-kubernetes-basic/README.md

 Basic Kubernetes Setup with Terraform and Ansible
 =================================================

-Create a basic Kubernetes cluster on plain Linux hosts in the [Hetzner cloud](https://hetzner.cloud).
+Create a basic Kubernetes cluster on Linux root servers in the [Hetzner cloud](https://hetzner.cloud).

 * [Terraform](https://www.terraform.io) script to set up the hosts.
 * [Ansible](https://www.ansible.com) playbook to install Kubernetes using kubeadm.